Frequently Asked Questions

 Federal Direct Graduate Plus Loan: This is a credit-based loan through the federal government.
 The interest accrues during enrollment, but payments may be deferred until graduation.
 The interest rate is a fixed rate and set by the government.
 Students may borrow up to the cost of education minus other aid.

 Private Education Loans: These loans are available from many lenders.
-They are credit based, and tend to have variable interest rates.
+They are credit-based.
+In some cases, international students with an eligible co-signer may apply for a private loan.
 See Online Loan Filing for more information.